YusenFan/CoverCraft/README.md

 - **`npm run dev`** – Start the development server with hot reload
 - **`npm run build`** – Build the production-ready application
+- **`npm run build:extension`** – Build as a Chrome extension
 - **`npm run preview`** – Preview the production build locally

+---

+## 🔌 Chrome Extension

+CoverCraft AI is also available as a Chrome extension!
+Use it as a side panel while browsing job postings.

+### Quick Start

+1. Generate icons (see `public/icons/README.md` or open `generate-icons-online.html`)
+2. Build the extension: `npm run build:extension`
+3. Load in Chrome: Go to `chrome://extensions/`, enable Developer Mode, and load the `dist/` folder

+For detailed instructions, see [EXTENSION.md](./EXTENSION.md).

 ---